seemoo-lab/internalblue/README.md

 * Inject arbitrary valid LMP messages (opcode and length must me standard compliant, contents and order are arbitrary)
 * Use diagnostic features to monitor LMP and LCP (with new **Android** H4 driver patch, still needs to be integrated into BlueZ)
 * Read AFH channel map
-* Perform local RSSi sweep (coming soon!)

 On selected Broadcom Bluetooth chips:
-* BCM4335C0, BCM4358A3, CYW20735
-  * Write to ROM via Patchram
+* Write to ROM via Patchram (any chip with defined firmware file >= build date 2012)
-  * Interpret coredumps
+* Interpret coredumps (Nexus 5/6P, Samsung Galaxy S6, Evaluation Boards, Samsung Galaxy S10/S10e/S10+)
-* BCM4335C0 only
+* Debug firmware with tracepoints (Nexus 5 and Evaluation Board CYW20735)
+* Fuzz invalid LMP messages (Nexus 5 and Evaluation Board CYW20735)
+* Inject LCP messages, including invalid messages (Nexus 5, Raspberry Pi 3/3+/4)
+* Full object and function symbol table (Cypress Evaluation Boards only)
+* Demos for Nexus 5 only:
   * ECDH CVE-2018-5383 example
   * NiNo example
   * MAC address filter example
-  * Debug firmware with tracepoints
-* BCM4335C0 and CYW20735
-  * Fuzz invalid LMP messages
-* CYW20735 only
-  * Full object and function symbol table

 A comprehensive list of chips and which devices have them can be found in the [firmware](internalblue/fw/README.md) module documentation.